Robustness of Higher Dimensional Nonlocality against dual noise and sequential measurements: Robustness in CGLMP violation: Area of nonlocal region

-On the other hand, the effect operators for the noisy measurements are described by POVMs given in Eq. (\ref{pv}).
-Considering $|\psi\rangle$ to be MES and MVS, the amount by which measurements can be made noisy is denoted by $1 - \lambda_{\min}$, which also increases with increasing $d$.
-We observe an exactly similar dimensional dependence with noise in the measurements denoted by $\lambda$, as obtained in the case of noisy states since adding white noise to the state or measurements is equivalent.
+We now consider the opposite situation where the shared state is noise free and the measurements the measurements are taken to be noisy.
+The effect operators for the noisy measurements are described by POVMs given in Eq. (\ref{pv}).
+Note that here we are interested in the first round violation $(m = 1)$, see Eq. \eqref{pv}.
+Considering $|\psi\rangle$ to be noiseless $\mathcal{M}_E$ and $\mathcal{M}_V$, the amount by which measurements can be made noisy preserving violation of the CGLMP inequality is denoted by $1 - \lambda_{\min}$, which also increases with increasing $d$.
+We observe an exactly similar dimensional dependence with noise in the measurements denoted by $\lambda$, as obtained in the case of noisy states adding white noise to the state or measurements is equivalent.
 Mathematically, for any pure state $|\psi\rangle$,

+Here superscript $Q$ in Eq. \eqref{eq:syymetry} implies that the probabilities associated with the CGLMP expression are calculated for the quantum states and measurements performed by Alice and Bob, stated earlier.
+For brevity, we do not henceforth use the superscript $Q$ as we always work with probabilities generated by quantum states and measurements.
 Things become more interesting and involved when both the state and measurements suffer from noise simultaneously, which we will discuss in the next subsection.